NEW JERSEY PATERNITY LAW

 (10) the child’s interest in knowing family and genetic background, including medical and emotional history;

 (11) other factors that may affect the equities arising from the disruption of the father-child relationship between the child and the presumed or acknowledged father or the chance of other harm to the child.
 (Id. at 1057).

 A key issue in determining whether one can disestablish paternity, though, is whether the father had prior knowledge or suspicion of paternity, but nonetheless entered into a child support agreement, Consent Order, or Property Settlement Agreement.
 A man who suspects that he's not the biological father of a child, but nonetheless enters into a parent-child relationship and/or agrees to pay child support without contesting paternity, may forever be barred from asserting such a claim in the future.

 This is why its so important to consult with an attorney whenever there is the slightest degree of doubt as to parentage.
 Once you sign the paperwork, and agree to the terms, there may be no going back.

-If you live in these areas, or any other area of South Jersey and wish to contest or challenge paternity in a current or past legal matter, then contact my office immediately for a free consultation.
+If you live in South Jersey and wish to contest or challenge paternity in a current or past legal matter, then contact my office immediately for a free consultation.
 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is un-turned in their legal defense.

 Call us for quality, compassionate, and individualized representation: 856-873-3730